iamsaief/everyday-js/README.md

 ### Doing math

-We can perform all the math opertions in js. for example,
+We can perform all the math operations in js. for example,

 ```javascript
 var num1 = 22;